 Each year the Department of Health requires all water purveyors to send out a Water Quality Report to let the consumer know about the water they drink.
-View the most recent Water Quality Report (PDF).
+To learn more about this report and view the most recent report, see our Water Quality Report Page.

 Water Engineering Standards set forth minimum standards for the planning, design and construction of water facilities.
 These standards do not include design of special facilities, such as Pump Stations or Reservoirs.
 These special facilities require unique design requirements and will be subject to individual review by the City of Sultan.
 A full copy of our standards is listed below.